wakr70/CCU-Historian-HC/README.md

 # CCU-Historian-HC
 Add HighChart to [CCU-Historian](https://github.com/mdzio/ccu-historian)
-This project combine iinteractive charts with the database of CCU-Historian.
+This project combine interactive charts with the database of CCU-Historian.
 All can be done in one page.

 # Installation
 1. Install first [CCU-Historian](https://github.com/mdzio/ccu-historian), as some directory and the web server will be used